 Valmet's revenue is reported on and monitored by management in both business line and area dimension.
 Paper, and Pulp and Energy business lines' revenue is derived from large long-term capital projects, for which revenue is mostly recognized over time based on the cost-to-cost method.
 Service business line's revenue arises from large volume of short-term contracts with relatively low individual value, for which revenue is mainly recognized at a point in time.
-Automation business line's revenue consists of long-term contracts the nature of which, and therefore also the revenue recognition method, is similar to capital projects with average value attached to each contract however being lower, and short-term service contracts for which revenue is recognized at a point in time.
+Automation business line's revenue consists of long-term contracts and short-term service contracts.
+The nature of long-term contracts, and therefore also the revenue recognition method, is similar to capital projects although with average contract values being lower.
+Revenue for short-term service contracts is recognized at a point in time.
 Nature of revenue in each area in any given reporting period is driven by volume and size of ongoing capital projects.